 In his electrifying new film Mogul Mowgli, Bassam Tariq tells the story of a British Pakistani rapper (played by Riz Ahmed) who is on the precipice of break-through success when he is struck suddenly by an autoimmune disease.
 Like Tariq’s other films, it explores crucial, yet unwieldy themes of identity, culture, family, trauma, legacy, and what it means to exist in multiple different worlds.
-As a Muslim in contemporary America, Bassam Tariq is aware of the masks that he and people like him are forced to wear—self-censoring and dealing with guilt by association if a Muslim “does a bad thing,” he says.
-In his latest film, Ghosts of Sugar Land—shortlisted in the documentary short category for the 92nd Academy Awards, and available on Netflix now—Tariq depicts this literally, covering the characters’ faces with superhero masks as they deal with the possibility that their friend has joined ISIS.
+As a Muslim in contemporary America, Tariq is aware of the masks that he and people like him are forced to wear—self-censoring and dealing with guilt by association if a Muslim “does a bad thing,” he says.
+In his previous film, Ghosts of Sugar Land—shortlisted in the documentary short category for the 92nd Academy Awards, and available on Netflix now—Tariq depicts this literally, covering the characters’ faces with superhero masks as they deal with the possibility that their friend has joined ISIS.
 In his talks, Tariq approaches contemporary prejudice with insight and compassion, teasing apart an issue that goes much deeper than religion and social divisions.
 His sensitive talks show us how to both question and transcend what divides us, while thoughtfully acknowledging our differences.